 The Volkswagen settlement was approved by a federal court in California on October 25, 2016.
 VW is required to pay $2.9 billion into an environmental mitigation trust fund to be shared among the states and tribes.
 Minnesota will receive $47 million from the trust between 2018 and 2027.
 The money will be used to offset the excess air pollution caused by VW's actions.

-Separate parts of the settlement would require Volkswagen to spend $10 billion to buy back affected vehicles, terminate leases early, or repair the vehicles.
-Additionally, Volkswagen is required to invest $2 billion over 10 years in electric vehicle infrastructure, access, and awareness-building.
+Separate parts of the settlement require Volkswagen to spend $10 billion to buy back affected vehicles, terminate leases early, or repair the vehicles.
+Additionally, Volkswagen is required to invest $2 billion over 10 years in electric vehicle charging stations and education.
 VW, the U.S. Environmental Protection Agency (EPA), and California will administer these parts of the settlement.

 - Volkswagen final settlement agreement (aq-mvp2-31d) (10/2/2017)